TheCanineProgrammer/TheCanineProgrammer/README.md

 - 👋 Hi, I’m @amirrezasoltani
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning machine learning with python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 You can reach me with my gmail address: charleswestmorelandPB1@gmail.com

 <!---
 amirrezasoltan/amirrezasoltan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.